lucia-auth/lucia/pages/sessions/basic-api/sqlite.md

 # Sessions with SQLite

+Users will use a session token linked to a session instead of the ID directly.
+The session ID will be the SHA-256 hash of the token.
+SHA-256 is a one-way hash function.
+This ensures that even if the database contents were leaked, the attacker won't be able retrieve valid tokens.

 ## Declare your schema

 Create a session table with a field for a text ID, user ID, and expiration.
-We'll store the expiration date as a UNIX timestamp (seconds) but how you store these attributes is up to you.
+We'll store the expiration date as a UNIX timestamp (seconds) here.

 ```
 CREATE TABLE user (
-    id INTEGER NOT NULL PRIMARY KEY,
+    id INTEGER NOT NULL PRIMARY KEY
-    username TEXT NOT NULL UNIQUE
 );